 Permanent Exhibition

 In our interactive exhibition in the Bionicum, everyone can become a researcher.
-The exhibition looks at different exciting topics from the field of bionics.
-Come and discover the amazing technologies that nature has for us humans.
+The exhibition looks at different exciting topics from the filed of evolution and bionics.
+Come and discover the amazing technologies that nature has in store for us humans.

 Topics of the permanent exhibition